mattcleigh/YOLO-object-detector/README.md

 Maybe it makes sense to have a single function to take the output of the forward pass of a YOLO net output, and return the bounding boxes and classnames.
 It could be comprised of all the functions above

+### Helper Functions:
+`cv2.imshow`
+`cv2.waitKey`
+`cv2.destroyAllWindows`
+We may want to decouple this to the actual Yolo crate, as these functions will require peripherals and some idea of a windowing system.
+So depending on the design of the YOLO Crate, it may make sense to put these elsewhere.